ewigl/notes/content/posts/202404/mihomo-tun-guide/index.en.md

        - name: 🇺🇸 America
          type: select
          use:
+           # comment out all "- Local" in the `proxy-groups` section if you do not want to use local files
            # - Local
            - Subscription
          filter: "US|🇺🇸"
        # ...

      proxy-providers:
+       # comment out "Local:" section in the `proxy-providers` section if you do not want to use local files
        # Local:
        #   type: file
        #   path: ./proxies/Local.yaml